ksu-cs-textbooks/cc210/content/01-object-oriented-programming/07-java/02-hello-world/_index.md

 ## Open a File

-To begin, there should see a file named `HelloWorld.java` open in the panel to the left.
+To begin, we'll write our code in a file name `HelloWorld.java`.
+If this lesson is being done in Codio or another learning environment, that file may already be open.
 If not, click on that file in the file tree to the far left to open it.
 Make sure that file is open for this example, since the file name must match in order for this process to work properly.

 Also, we should make sure that the file is completely empty before moving on.
 If there is any text currently in that file, take the time to delete it now.